 This might sound like a title out of a porn movie but the correct search terms to use are “how to french a rack of lamb”.
 Thank God for the internet and especially YouTube!
-This video did the trick and from there on forward it was plain sailing.

 This recipe is simple and straightforward.
 Unlike other Greedy Gourmet recipes, the meat is not accompanied with a sauce.
 It gives you the opportunity to taste the exquisite lamb!

 - 1x 8 bone rack of lamb OR

 - 2x 4 bone rack of lamb OR

 - 2x small chump, approximately 200g (7 oz) each